 “My paintings are the incomplete expression of my thoughts; they belong to me, are part of my soul, and only I can understand them and realize how insufficient they are to express that which is in me.”
-Although Maris, like his brothers, belonged to the second generation of the Hague School, he eventually moved away from Realism towards a Symbolist-inspired style.
+Matthijs Maris, like his brothers, belonged to the second generation of the Hague School, but he eventually moved away from Realism towards a Symbolist-inspired style.
 Early in his career, he became familiar with the German Romantics.
 He had a close relationship with his elder brother, Jacob, who was his mentor.
-In Matthijs’s view, painting should go beyond the tangible world, his style became evermore dreamlike.
+In his view, painting should go beyond the tangible world, and his style became evermore dreamlike.
 His paintings turned into visions of another world.
-From 1887 onwards, Matthijs Maris led a solitary existence, reworking his paintings over and again with thin layers of paint until the subject became nearly indecipherable.
+In 1887, Maris began to lead a solitary life, reworking his paintings over and over again with thin layers of paint until the subject became nearly indecipherable.